certifaction/cli/README.md

 >#### Body
 >An application/pdf body containing the document to sign

-### Sign a document
+### Retract a document
 >#### Usage
 >```
 >POST /retract
 >```
 >#### Description
->Retract the document given as input.
+>Retracts the document given as input.
 The document must be
 >a digital original document.
 After retraction, all signature
 >requests are cancelled.
-Return an error if the document cannot
+Returns an error if the document cannot
 >be retracted.
 >#### Authenticated
 >Yes